Chris-McGonigle/bash-boris/README.md

 1. It would be advantageous to provide a high score capture mechanism.
 At the time of creation, a local storage method could have been used, but this would only store scores on an indiviual device, and would not function like a 'normal' high scores database would, taking in scores from various different users.

-2. I would like to animate the cursor in future deployments so that on each mouse click, the paper would move simulating a strike, much liek swatting a fly.
+2. I would like to animate the cursor in future deployments so that on each mouse click, the paper would move simulating a strike, much like swatting a fly.
 Early attempts to include this proved unsuccessful but it is definietly a feature that should be added in future.

 3. I would consider adding an 'infintity' play mode in addition to the three game modes already provided.
-This mode would run continuously, wit the game picking up speed after a perdetemined amount of time, perhaps every 30 seconds.
+This mode would run continuously, with the game picking up speed after a predetemined amount of time, perhaps every 30 seconds.
 The game would then end when the user missed a selected number of mole pop ups.

 4. I would like to add a number of different images for the mole character, depending on whether or not the mole had been struck or not.
-Samples of what these images might look like are provided in the images folder but have not been used. this would add another level of complexity and prifessionalism to the game.
+Samples of what these images might look like are provided in the images folder but have not been used.
+This would add another level of complexity and professionalism to the game.

 ## Technologies Used

+* [HTML5](https://en.wikipedia.org/wiki/HTML5) was used for the site markup
+* [CSS3](https://en.wikipedia.org/wiki/CSS#CSS_3) was used to style the HTML content
+* [Javascript](https://en.wikipedia.org/wiki/JavaScript) was used for the game functions and the manipultation of the game pop ups.
+* [Balsamiq](https://balsamiq.com/) was used to produce the site wireframes
+* [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) was used to resize site images
+* [befunky](https://www.befunky.com/) was used to cartoonize all sites images.
+* [Font Awesome](https://fontawesome.com/) was used for the site icons
+* [Google Fonts](https://fonts.google.com/) provided all of the fonts used on the site
+* [Firefox Developer tool](https://developer.mozilla.org/en-US/docs/Tools) was used to test site responsiveness and to test code
+* [Google Chrome Developer tools](https://developer.chrome.com/docs/devtools/) was used to test site responsiveness and to test code
+* [Safari Developer tools](https://support.apple.com/en-gb/guide/safari/sfri20948/mac) was used to test site responsiveness and to test code
+* [JSFiddle](https://jsfiddle.net/) was used to test code throughout the project
+* [Github](https://github.com/Chris-McGonigle) was used as the repository hosting service
+* [Gitpod](https://www.gitpod.io/) was used as the Code Editor for the site
+* [Favicon.cc](https://www.favicon.cc/) was used to create the site favicon
+* [W3C Markup](https://validator.w3.org/) and [Jigsaw validation](https://jigsaw.w3.org/) tools were used to validate the HTML and CSS used.
+* [JSHint](https://jshint.com/) was used to validate the javascript used on site.

 ## Testing